connelallison/group_lab/README.md

 data loaded:
 - "BucketList:data-loaded"
 - published by BucketList
-- subscribed to by GridView
+- subscribed to by GridView, FormView

 create button has been clicked:
 - "FormView:item-created"
 - published by FormView
 - subscribed to by BucketList

+update button has been clicked:
+- "FormView:item-updated"
+- published by FormView
+- subscribed to by BucketList

 "mark complete" button has been clicked:
-- "ItemView:item-updated"
+- "ItemView:item-completed"
 - published by ItemView
 - subscribed to by BucketList